What is a mushroom?

 - Endocrine system

-By supporting the body and mind in these ways, adaptogens help us to cope with stress, stay healthy during the cold and flu season, fight cancer, and lift us out of the dark depths of depression and adrenal burnout.
+By supporting the body and mind in these ways, adaptogens help us to cope with stress, stay healthy during the cold and flu season, fight cancer cells, and lift us out of the dark depths of depression and adrenal burnout.

 ORAC (Or Oxygen Radical Absorbance Capacity) measures the free oxygen radicals that food or supplement can absorb in your body.
 Chaga contains some of the highest amounts, but it will vary depending on when/where is is grown among other things.
 Compare ORAC values here.